Anthem Says No To Many Scans Done By Hospital-Owned Clinics

 The Anthem policy applies to 4.5 million enrollees in individual and group plans in 13 of the 14 states in which Anthem operates, according to McLaughlin.
 (Self-funded employers that pay their employees' claims directly are exempted from the policy, but can incorporate it if they wish.)
 New Hampshire is the only state on that list without an implementation date, McLaughlin says.

-This is second change in coverage from Anthem this year that's attracted attention.
+This is the second change in coverage from Anthem this year that's attracted attention.
 The company has also come under fire for a new policy under which it will no longer pay for emergency department visits that it determines after the fact weren't emergencies.
 Some physicians and others worry that policy could discourage people who might need emergency treatment from seeking care.

 Patient advocates and health care providers have also expressed concerns about the new imaging rule's potential impact on patients.